JuliaDataScience/JuliaDataScience/contents/dataframes_select.md

 @sco responses()
 ```

-Here, the data represents answers for five questions (`q1`, `q2`, ..., `q5`) in a questionnaire.
+Here, the data represents answers for five questions (`q1`, `q2`, ..., `q5`) in a given questionnaire.
 We will start by "selecting" a few columns from this dataset.
-Again, we use symbols to specify columns:
+As usual, we use symbols to specify columns:

 ```jl
 s = "select(responses(), :id, :q1)"